 - Theft of or defacing library materials or other library property is against the law (California Penal Code Section 594).

 - Service animals assisting the disabled and other companion animals are welcome in the library provided they are well-behaved, leashed (lead no longer than 6 feet), and do not impede the use of library facilities and services by others.
 Library staff reserves the right to ask that any animal be removed from the premises if its presence or behavior is interfering with the comfort of others in their use of library services.

 - Use of public restrooms for bathing and/or laundry and use of other public areas for personal grooming is prohibited.

 - Library users are expected to respect library property, staff, and other users.

 The Library promotes responsible use of the Internet and of its computer workstations by the following:

-- Each library customer is entitled to one (1) hour at a Library Internet workstation per day.
+- Each library customer is allotted one (1) hour at a Library Internet workstation per day.
 Additional time may be allowed when stations are available.